tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     ![The links above are all highlighted to get to the Azure Policy blade.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image105.png "Open the Azure Policy blade")

-3. For the scope, ensure the proper subscription is selected, then select **ASC Default**.
+3. For the scope, ensure the proper subscription is selected, then select **ASC Default (subscrition...**.

 4. In the **Initiative compliance** blade, review your compliance metrics.

 5. Scroll to the results area and select the **Non-compliant resources** tab.

     ![The non-compliant resources tab is highlighted.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image106.png "Select the Non-Compliant resources tab")

 6. In the filter search box, type **PAW-1** and select it when displayed.

 7. With the **Policies** tab selected, review the policies that the resource is non-complying against.

     ![The Resource compliance blade for PAW-1 is displayed with the non-compliant items highlighted](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image107.png "Review the non-compliant items")